LuizMorato/lol-landing-page/README.md

 - Informative description of the game.

 # How to Use 🚀
-1. Clone the repository to your local machine.
-2. Open the index.html file in your web browser.
+2. Open the [site](https://lol-landing-page-black.vercel.app/) in your web browser.
 3. Click on the champion icons to select your champion.

 # Credits 💡